 There are many sports, social and recreation opportunities available in the community for children and young adults with disabilities and their families.
 These are some of the programs available but there are many more that are not listed here.
 PACER does not endorse or specifically recommend any of these programs and all information is subject to change.
 Please contact individual sources for the most current information.

-Thank you to PACER intern Sam Graves for researching and compiling this information.
+Thank you to PACER intern Sam Graves for completing the groundwork for this information.

 Specialized recreation programs and services specifically designed for youth and adults with disabilities.
 Adaptive Recreation works cooperatively with the Learning Exchange and the Community Education Adults with Disabilities programs in the school districts of Bloomington, Eden Prairie, Edina, and Richfield

 Community resource Tool connecting all abilities with health -related activities.

 - Courage Center Alpine Ski and Snowboard | (612) 775-2280

 Get one-to-one instruction in adaptive skiing techniques that accommodate people with a variety of physical disabilities and visual impairments.
 Downhill skiing and snowboarding lessons are available for beginning to advanced skiers.
 A developmental race program is also offered.
 Locations are Trollhaugen, Welch Village, Afton Alps, Buck Hill, Hyland Ski and Snowboard Area, and Duluth, Mn